-Regardless of where you live or what kind of pool you own, you’re going to have to test your pool water chemistry.
+Regardless of where you live or what kind of pool you own, you’re going to have to test your swimming pool water chemistry.
 Testing your pool helps keep the water safe from viruses, bacteria, and algae and ensures chemical levels are safe and comfortable for swimmers.

 Firstly, to test your pool water, you’re going to need pool water test strips.
 You can also use liquid test kits, but strips are typically more accurate and easier to use.

 These strips determine chemical levels of substances in your pool such as chlorine, bromine, pH, alkalinity, and cyanuric acid.
 Read about the basics of these pool water chemicals here.

 To use the test strips, dip them into your pool water and remove immediately.
 Hold the test strip level for about 15 seconds, and then the colors should appear for each chemical value.
 You can then compare the colors with the included chart on the bottle of the strips.
 Generally, darker colors will mean a higher presence and lighter will mean a lesser presence of the chemical.